Kimberly (Gunning) Valentine

 United States

-Professionally, I have worked as a full-time editor and freelance writer for a variety of print and online publications, ranging from business to lifestyle.
-I have in-depth research and interviewing experience, and am always looking for unique and engaging stories to report on.
-I’ve also worked with executives across industries to shape and edit their writing to showcase their expertise and industry leadership.
+Previously, I have worked as a full-time editor and freelance writer for a variety of print and online publications, ranging from business to lifestyle.
+I’ve also worked with executives across industries, from technology to learning and development, to ghostwrite and edit thought leadership content.
+I have in-depth research and interviewing experience and SEO and content strategy skills.

-Personally, I am a traveler who's always seeking local experiences, a casual yogi, a long-distance runner and hiker, a food enthusiast, a military wife and a rescue dog mom.
+I am a runner, traveler, and food enthusiast who's always seeking new experiences.
+I'm also a military wife and a rescue dog mom.

-I'm in pursuit of a master's degree in communications and media studies from Eastern New Mexico University, and hold a bachelor's degree in journalism from Metropolitan State University of Denver.
+I hold a graduate degree in communications and media studies from Eastern New Mexico University, a bachelor's degree in journalism from Metropolitan State University of Denver, and a running coach certification from the RRCA.

 Portfolio